 U.S. recreational sales are expected to grow at an incredible 18.4% CAGR, from $3.2 billion to $12.5 billion in 2025.

 Sales of U.S. medical marijuana are expected to grow at an 11.8% CAGR, from $5.1 billion in 2017 to an estimated $12.5 billion in 2025.

 The nation’s CBD market ie estimated to grow by 700% by 2020, from $202 million to $2.1 billion in that time.

 U.S. hemp-based products are expected to grow from $820 million in 2017 to a $1.9 billion by 2022, with CAGR of 14.4%.

-In the United States, 32 states have legalized marijuana in some capacity, generating new economic and employment opportunities.
+In the United States, 32 states have legalized marijuana in some capacity, generating new economic and employment opportunities throughout the legal marijuana industry.
 With more states expected to advance cannabis legalization measures in the coming years, and federal lawmakers considering reform legislation, more Americans will soon be able to access legal cannabis.